Special Strippit HECC80 CNC Control Parts

 When in Doubt, Replace the Feedback-Package!

-Here is the #400767-000 Sensor Switch that senses whether the Shotpins are In or Out on FC750 Machines.
-Two are used, 1 for Upper Shotpin and 1 for Lower Shotpin.
-Each sensor is really 2 switches, 1 for Shotpins-In, and 1 for Shotpins-Out.
-There are several Problems with this sensor.
+Here is the #400767-000 Sensor Switch that senses whether Shotpins are In or Out on FC750 Machines.

-2 -- It Wears Out!
-While the solid-state electronics do not burn-out like a light bulb, the infrared emitter's output decreases over time, so after a few years, it becomes more and more Intermittent until it does not work at all.
-As it is potted in epoxy, it can not be repaired, so must be replaced.
+burn-out like a light bulb, the infrared emitter's output decreases over time, so after a few years, it becomes

-Because of these Problems, we have developed
+Because of these Problems, we developed our

-our own FC750 Shotpin Sensor Retrofit Kit using 2 Special Proximity Sensors to detect the Shotpin-In and Shotpin-Out Positions.
-Advantages Are;
+FC750 Shotpin Sensor Retrofit Kit using 4 Special Sensors to detect Shotpin-In and

-1 -- Dirt, Oil, and Grease Do Not Effect it,
+1 -- Dirt, Oil, and Grease Do NOT Effect it,

 Needs No-Cleaning Ever!

-2 -- It Does Not "Wear-Out" over time.
+2 -- It Does NOT "Wear-Out" over time.

-you when its On or Off.
+tell you when its On or Off.

 This is Great for Set-Up & Troubleshooting!

-Note, FC750/2 Machines used a Completely Different Shotpin Sensor Set-Up, using a 1/4" Dowel-Pin attached to Each Shotpin with a #17441-000 Magnet on the End, which activated
+Different Shotpin Sensor Set-Up, using a 1/4" Dowel-Pin attached to Each Shotpin with a #17441-000 Magnet on End, which activated

 2 -- #18122-000 Sensors for In & Out Sensing.

-From the late 1970's, to the late 1980's, Strippit used 2 of these duel-optical Vane Switches to provide No-Punch Zones to protect the Workclamps from being "Punched".
+From 1970's to late 1980's, Strippit used 2 of these Duel-Optical Vane Switches to provide No-Punch Zones to protect Workclamps from being "Punched".
+Usually 2 switches were used, 1 on X-axis

 Sensors have Several Problems;

-1 -- Clearances between the 2 Metal Workclamp Vanes and Sensors are Very Small.
-Make sure that Both Workclamps Vanes go through the 2 Switch-Slots Without Touching Anywhere!
-Check Weekly.
-If Vanes Hit, expensive Sensor is Destroyed, Vanes are Torn-Up, Mounting Screws are Sheared off, etc. Its expensive and a pain to properly repair.
+Check Weekly, or even Daily!!!
+If Vanes Hit, Expensive Sensor is Destroyed, Vanes are Torn-Up, Mounting Screws are Sheared off, etc. Its expensive and a real-pain to properly repair.

 Loose Workclamps are a Major cause of Vane Crashes.